 - Customer profiling: This is typically a “sticky” topic.
 Keep in mind this topic does not take into account the philosophical perspectives of a customer-centric business model vs. a customer focused model; we can save that for a later date.
 Customer profiling is an advantageous way to understand the profitability by SKU and customer by understanding the true cost-to-serve.
 See many companies today view themselves as a service company; Service first and product second, however at what cost?
 Many companies do not have the visibility to see what the true costs are to service their customer or account because the cost categories themselves are not categorized properly or even captured.
 Being able to differentiate you’re A customers from your D customers from a true margin perspective will give you the ability to sell, market, service and profit appropriately.
 Packagers and suppliers in general usually take the approach of being all things to all people and are sacrificing profitability, performance and bandwidth when they could be focused on delivering the greatest value to customers and investors at the lowest cost to business.
 Understanding one’s true-cost-to-serve is a critical step in understanding if your customer-focused philosophy is truly paying off.

-The key takeaway for packaging companies is to understand the forces upon them in the value chain and being able to create a true value-added service and supply chain competency to differentiate.
-Packagers and suppliers alike must be pro-active in ensuring they survive and thrive in the digital age.
+The key takeaway for packaging companies is to understand the forces upon them in the value chain and be able to create a true value-added service and supply chain competency to differentiate.
+Packagers and suppliers alike must be proactive in ensuring they survive and thrive in the digital age.
 The step-by-step journey begins with initially assessing you supply chain and operational functions maturity and where the overall business is today while identifying where the opportunities to quickly release cash, drive out cost which will ultimately facilitate growth.

 *The Future of Business Models in Packaging to 2022, Smithers Pira, Dec 2017